 Our group focuses on characterizing the molecular mechanisms that underlie phenotypes of rheumatoid arthritis (RA).
 In previous studies we have used machine learning to integrate rheumatoid arthritis gene expression profiles with histology features to provide insight into RA disease subsets (Arthritis and Rheumatol, 2018) and have noted the persistence of histologic and transcriptional evidence of subclinical synovial inflammation in RA patients in clinical remission (Arthritis and Rheumatol, 2019).
 We have also developed methods to empower patients to participate in dense longitudinal genomics studies from home and used this approach to gain insights into the immune events that led to rheumatoid arthritis flares (NEJM, 2020).

-As of November 05, 2021, Dr. Orange reported no relationships with healthcare industry.
+As of May 31, 2023, Dr. Orange reported no relationships with the healthcare industry.